 - Progardes does not require height management.

-- Progardes grows in lower rainfall areas than other forage legumes and is more tolerant to frost and heavy grazing.
+- Progardes grows in low rainfall areas and is tolerant to frost and heave grazing.

 What rainfall range is Progardes adapted to?